Favodar/Self-Learning-Cars-2D/README.md

 A toy environment for reinforcement learning (a goal-oriented machine learning technique).
 In the single-agent version, a car is given the task of driving to a randomly assigned target.
 In the multi-agent version, one car chases and the other car tries to escape.
 In brief, this repository provides two things:
 - a reinforcement learning environment (implementing the common OpenAI Gym standard) (see 1.1 for more information)
-- scripts for executing succesful training with PPO (HER + SAC in the works) (see 1.2 for more information)
+- scripts that use the [stable-baselines library](https://stable-baselines.readthedocs.io/en/master/index.html) for executing succesful training with PPO (HER + SAC in the works) (see 1.2 for more information)

 This is a project I started as a fun excercise to improve my engineering skills in deep reinforcement learning.
 The task is not complex, but it's not so easy for the agent to solve the task and success is by no means a default outcome, which makes it an interesting challenge.